The demand for Big Data technology is skyrocketing, since its global market is to grow to $103 billion by 2027, according to Statista.

 Comparing Spark and Hadoop MapReduce

 Before choosing between Spark and Hadoop MapReduce, it’s important to consider what sets these data processing frameworks apart.
-Each of these tools has its pros and cons.
-Now it’s time to discover the difference between Spark and Hadoop MapReduce.
+Let’s compare MapReduce and Spark in detail.

-The first thing you should pay attention to is the frameworks’ performances.
-Hadoop MapReduce persists data back to the disc after a map or reduces operation, while Apache Spark persists data in RAM, or random access memory.
-For smaller workloads, Spark’s data processing speeds are up to 100x faster than MapReduce.
-The data you use for Hadoop isn’t meant to fit in the memory, so other services can coexist with MapReduce.
+The first thing you should pay attention to is the framework’s performance.
+Why is Spark faster than MapReduce?
+Hadoop MapReduce saves data to the disk after each operation, while Apache Spark keeps data in RAM.
+That’s why Spark’s data processing speeds are up to 100x faster than MapReduce for smaller workloads.
+This speed difference can significantly reduce the time needed to generate business insights.

 Hadoop MapReduce vs Spark: Data processing